Are you tired of current systems that degrade human connections and natural ecosystems?

 Minnesota Women’s Press is using its unique storytelling platforms to connect people into a statewide community of people interested in action steps, best practices, challenges, research, and solutions-based reporting.

-November 2020 — Health Disparities: Air Quality
+Series #3 (begins November 19) — Health Disparities: Air Quality

 We believe it is the collaborative, collective partnerships in our state, especially those led by women, that will generate community-based wealth and health in Minnesota.
 We want people of all ages, genders, and ethnicities who are engaged in equity, ecology, and economics to be part of our “Eco” team — sharing ideas about the people, science, challenges, solutions, and consumer choices we should be amplifying together.

 Ecolution is a new content category focused on community-based economies and the creation of sustainable and equitable ecosystems of people and planet.
 It is a newsletter-driven platform each week that shares insights about collaborative partnerships and innovators revolutionizing “the eco” — anything from food justice to cooperative economies to regenerative agriculture to air and water quality.
 We spotlight, as always, women- and non-binary-identifying voices.

 Here are some of our stories in the new Ecolution section of the website:

 Minnesota Women’s Press (MWP) has always pioneered the way we tell stories.
 In 1985 the founders recognized that women were experts that the media tended to overlook.
 A biweekly newspaper was born.

 In 2009, surviving the recession when many publications did not, MWP became the monthly magazine that it is today, with first-person narratives as a centerpiece — believing that it is women’s own voices that can tell their lived experience best.
 Under new ownership since 2018, we proactively seek diverse stories that reflect the many perspectives needed to address disparities that weaken our resilience as people and planet.